 A surfactant will help your herbicide to cut through the waxy surface of the leaf and reach down to the area where it can do the most damage.
 There are commercial surfactants you can buy, such as Spreader Sticker.
 But you can save money by mixing in dish soap, instead (one tablespoon per gallon of spray).

 Types of Violas

 It's often difficult for the non-expert to identify the various wild violets beyond any shadow of a doubt.
 Part of the problem in identification lies in the fact that the plant in front of you at any given time may well be a natural hybrid plant.

 Here are some examples of wild violet (Viola) species:

-But it does not end there.
-Some violas are landscape plants with which you are probably quite familiar (even if you call them by a different name):
+But it doesn't end there.
+Some violas are landscape plants with which you're probably familiar (even if you call them by a different name):